Precision Sound Reproducers

 measurement only.
 It provides information about the size of the object

 that produced the sound.
-Only after
+When both these time measurements are

 Q: Is this new?
 How come I never knew about this?

 Altough the human ear did not change recently the knowledge about it

 did.
 But it also is not so very new as this knowledge is now about 30

 years old, and the suspecion of the existence of such mechanisms is

 We know for much longer that we can hear direction of sound precisely